magrathealabs/feito/README.md

 The following environment variables must be exported:

 ```
-GITHUB_PR_ID (e.g., 1)
+PULL_REQUEST_ID (e.g., 1)
-REPO_USERNAME (e.g. Michael)
+USERNAME (e.g. Michael)
-TOKEN (Github OAuth Token)
+OAUTH_TOKEN (Github OAuth Token)
 ```

-Other variables, for example, `COMMIT_ID` and `REPO_NAME`, are optional because they can be fetched from the local development data.
+Other variables, for example, `COMMIT_ID` and `REPOSITORY_NAME`, are optional because they can be fetched from the local development data.
 In CIs, like CircleCI, these 5 variables are avaliable without our need to configure them.

 #### Dependencies